 (D) Maret and the General Contractor may at any time make reasonable modifications to their construction activities , after consulting with the Task Force so long as the modifications are consistent with the BZA’s Order.
 The Task Force, Maret, and the General Contractor will make reasonable efforts to address and resolve any questions or issues that are raised with regard to a particular element of construction activity on the ECC/Maret property.

 (E) Notification: Maret shall publish the requirements of this Condition #5 on the Athletic Facilities Project Website and update it as necessary.
 Maret will require that its General Contractor include provisions in all subcontracts that will require that the subcontractor adhere to the provisions of this Condition #5.
-Nevertheless, Maret and the General Contractor will remain responsible for ensuring that work on the Athletic Facilities Project is undertaken in accordance with all of the requirements of these Conditions.
+Nevertheless, Maret and the General Contractor will remain responsible for ensuring that work on the Athletic Facilities Project is undertaken in accordance with all requirements of these Conditions.

 b.
 Construction Period